Xtr126/androidx86-installer-qemu-linux/README.md

         --extract-system      Extract system.img and copy contents
     -h, --help                Display this message and exit
 ```
+An alternate version of this documentation is available here: https://xtr126.github.io/XtMapper-docs/blissos/quick_vm/

-After installation, you may refer to QEMU advanced configuration in BlissOS wiki or other resources for Audio support and other further optimizations/tweaks/settings applicable to Android running on QEMU, that are beyond the scope of this script.
+Refer to QEMU advanced configuration section in BlissOS wiki and/or other resources for Audio support and other further optimizations/tweaks/settings applicable to Android running on QEMU, that are beyond the scope of this script.
 https://docs.blissos.org/installation/install-in-a-virtual-machine/advanced-qemu-config

 `--extract-system` might have problems with certain Android builds, do not use that option with